amir-arad/node-red-countdown/README.md

 0.0.7 - Clarified the instructions with respect to the what happens to the existing message when a new message arrives.

-0.1.0 - merc1031: Simple support for setting time from environment to allow parametrized use in subflows
+0.1.0 - merc1031: Simple support for setting time from environment to allow parameterized use in subflows

+0.1.1 - zybron: Support for setting new duration via msg properties.